jmshea/jupyterquiz/README.md

 Question source data can be stored in any Markdown cell in a hidden HTML element (such as a span with the display style set to "none").
 Questions can be stored as either JSON or base64-encoded JSON (to make them non-human readable).
 Please see the notebook [HideQuiz.ipynb](HideQuiz.ipynb) for examples of how to use this.

+## Tool for making Multiple/Many Choice Questions

+Dr. WJB Mattingly (@wjbmattingly) has made a [Streamlit App for creating JupyterQuiz question files](https://github.com/wjbmattingly/quiz-generator) in an interactive way without having to edit a JSON file.
+It currently supports multiple/many choice questions.

 ## Installation

 *JupyterQuiz* is available via pip: